lvgl/lvgl/docs/overview/timer.md

 ```
 # Timers

 LVGL has a built-in timer system.
 You can register a function to have it be called periodically.
-The timers are handled and called in `lv_timer_handler()`, which needs to be called periodically every few milliseconds.
+The timers are handled and called in `lv_timer_handler()`, which needs to be called every few milliseconds.
 See [Porting](/porting/task-handler) for more information.

 The timers are non-preemptive, which means a timer cannot interrupt another timer.
 Therefore, you can call any LVGL related function in a timer.